 Paris was only brief a stopover; just long enough to put the car on the autotrain, enjoy Bastille Day and for me to get a run in.
 Just running through the arrondissements surrounding our hotel, I logged 5 easy kilometers on a scenic route, passing the Eiffel Tower and Arc de Triomphe.

 Our next stop was another French city that we’ve become very fond of (evidenced by the fact that we continue to visit): Toulouse in southwestern France.
-Previously I would usually do a loop that takes me across Pont Neuf and along the banks of the Garonne River
+Previously I would usually do a loop that takes me across Pont Neuf and along the banks of the Garonne River.
+This route

 was close to the hotel and had lots of landmarks that I hoped would make